In the process of preparing to build our house, first of all the building site had to be cleared - of a mobile home, that we live in.

 Building Bliss was necessary to contain the overflow of the mobile while it's moved, while still having access in case we need the various things in storage is crucial.
 Having on site storage for our household goods in much better than renting a storage unit, for instance.

 The best part?
-This little shed can be used for overflow accommodation for visitors (with a bit of renovation), or moved to a better site whenever we like.
+This little shed can be used for overflow accommodation for visitors (with a bit of renovation), or moved to a better site whenever we like, because we built it with a skid foundation.

 The site for building this storage shed is actually the original house site, which we didn't have the budget for building on this year - making a shed on skids so it can be moved in the future is the answer.